ringcentral/ringcentral-add-in-framework-js/Example.md

 ## Flow - Revoke

 Changes are in `src/server/routes/authorization.js` to unsubscribe from Github webhook and delete relevant database information.

-# Try Example

-This instruction assumes that you have already read the [framework instruction](/README.md).

-## Step.1 Github Registration

-Register an app on Github following [Instruction](https://docs.github.com/en/rest/guides/basics-of-authentication#registering-your-app).

-During the setup, let's fill `Authorization callback URL` with `https://xxxxxxxx.ngrok.io/notification` (or go with a temporary one and update it after we do `npm run ngrok` and get our real server address).

-After the setup, we'll get `Client ID` and `Client Secret`.
-Let's copy them over to .env on `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.

-## Step.2 Local Setup

-- `npm run initDB`
-- `npm run ngrok` and copy `https://xxxxxxxx.ngrok.io` to `APP_SERVER` in `.env`, and fill `Authorization callback URL` with `https://xxxxxxxx.ngrok.io/notification`.
-Pick a repository you want to subscribe and copy its name to `TEST_REPO_NAME` in `.env`.
-- Open a new terminal and `npm run start`
-- Open another new terminal and `npm run client`

-## Step.3 Use Developer Tool

-- Go to [Developer Tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/), fill in relevant info and do auth.
-- Push a commit to your Github repository and there should be a message sent to your RingCentral App channel.
-- Logout and do another push, there should be no messasge sent to your RingCentral App channel.

 # Additional Resource
 - [Github Auth Scopes](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps)